ruoccofabrizio/azure-open-ai-embeddings-qna/README.md

 Open your browser at [http://localhost:8080](http://localhost:8080)

-This will spin up two Docker containers:
+This will spin up three Docker containers:
 -   The WebApp itself
 -   Redis Stack for storing the embeddings
+-   Batch Processing Azure Function

 ## Run everything locally in Python with Conda (WebApp only)